 In spite of their limitations I am still much impressed with the current Martin Logan sound.
-It’s very different from the Apogee sound: cleaner, more transparent and even less coloured, but they can also be a little clean and timbre isn’t as acoustically convincing.
+It’s very different from the Apogee sound: cleaner, more transparent and even less colored, but they can also be a little clean and timbre isn’t as acoustically convincing.
 Still both renditions are perfectly valid and intrigueging for their own reasons.
-Ultimately I’d say the Apogees are better at sounding like live music and like to play louder and the Logans are better on an analytical level and they excell at low level listening while still conveying all the detail and articulation in the recording.
+Ultimately I’d say the Apogees are better at sounding like live music and like to play louder and the Logans are better on an analytical level and they excel at low-level listening while still conveying all the detail and articulation in the recording.

-Martin Logan stators consist of 2 perforated metal plates with a plastic foil inbetween.
+Martin Logan stators consist of 2 perforated metal plates with a plastic foil in-between.
 The foil is transparent, and this gives the speakers much more flair than they would have if they were solid wood boxes.
-Even though they are just as tall as the Apogee Duettas, I’d bet that the Ethos pair have a much higher WAF.
+Even though they are just as tall as the Apogee Duettas, I’d bet that the Ethos pair has a much higher WAF.

 Martin Logan Ethos